Latent Denoising Makes Good Tokenizers: Method

 Motivated by the discussions above, we propose latent denoising tokenizer (\method), a simple tokenizer trained by reconstructing original images from deconstructed latent representations.
 This deconstruction-reconstruction design aligns with the denoising tasks employed by modern generative models.
 Figure~\ref{fig:overview} shows an overview of our method.
 We detail each component next.

-\paragraph{Overview.} Our tokenizer follows an encoder-decoder architecture based on Vision Transformers (ViT)~\cite{dosovitskiy2020image,vaswani2017attention}.
+\textbf{Overview.} Our tokenizer follows an encoder-decoder architecture based on Vision Transformers (ViT)~\citep{dosovitskiy2020image}.
 Input images are divided into non-overlapping patches, linearly projected into embedding vectors, and added with positional embeddings.
 During training, we deconstruct these embeddings using two complementary strategies: (i) injecting noise in latent embeddings and (ii) randomly masking image patches.
 The decoder reconstructs original images from these deconstructed embeddings.
 This strategy encourages easy-to-reconstruct latent embeddings under heavy corruption, aiming to simplify downstream denoising tasks in generative models.

-\paragraph{Noising as deconstruction.} Our core idea is to deconstruct latent embeddings by noise interpolation.
+\textbf{Noising as deconstruction.} Our core idea is to deconstruct latent embeddings by noise.
 Specifically, given latent embeddings $\mathbf{x}$ from the encoder, we \emph{interpolate} them with Gaussian noise as follows:

 Here, the scalar $\gamma$ controls noise standard deviation, and the factor $\tau$ specifies noise level.
-Critically, this \emph{interpolative} strategy differs from the conventional additive noise, \textit{i.e.}, $\mathbf{x}'=\mathbf{x}+\tau\varepsilon$, employed by standard VAEs~\cite{pu2016variational} or DAEs~\cite{vincent2008extracting}, as it ensures latents can be effectively and heavily corrupted when the noise level $\tau$ is high.
+Critically, this \emph{interpolative} strategy differs from the conventional additive noise, \textit{i.e.}, $\mathbf{x}'=\mathbf{x}+\tau\boldsymbol{\varepsilon}$, employed by standard VAEs~\citep{pu2016variational}, as it ensures latents can be effectively and heavily corrupted when the noise level $\tau$ is high.
 Moreover, random sampling of $\tau$ encourages latents to remain robust across diverse corruption levels.
-Unlike traditional DAEs~\cite{vincent2008extracting}, which apply additive noise directly in pixel space, our latent-space interpolation directly aligns with downstream generative models that operate in latent embedding spaces.
 At inference time, latent noising is disabled ($\tau=0$).

-\paragraph{Masking as deconstruction.} We further generalize our denoising perspective by interpreting masking as another form of latent deconstruction~\cite{devlin2018bert,chen2024deconstructing,he2022masked}.
-Inspired by masked autoencoders (MAE)~\cite{he2022masked}, we randomly mask a subset of image patches.
+\textbf{Masking as deconstruction.} We further generalize our denoising perspective by interpreting masking as another form of latent deconstruction~\citep{chen2024deconstructing}.
+Inspired by masked autoencoders (MAE)~\citep{he2022masked}, we randomly mask a subset of image patches.
 Different from MAE, we use a random masking ratio.
 Concretely, given an input image partitioned into patches, we mask a random subset, where the masking ratio $m$ is sampled from a slightly biased uniform distribution:

 where $\mathcal{U}(-0.1, M)$ denotes a uniform distribution on $[-0.1,M]$.
 The slight bias towards zero reduces the distribution gap between training and inference (no masking).
 The encoder processes only the visible patches, and masked positions are represented by shared learnable \texttt{[MASK]} tokens at the decoder input.
 At inference time, all patches are visible ($m=0$).